KirstieMcCown/machine-learning-challenge/README.md

 ![Header](images/header.jpg)<br>

 Welcome to my project repo!
-Feel free to take a look around the repo folders!
+Feel free to take a look around the repo folders!<br>
-This is creating machine learning models capable of classifying candidate exoplanets from a raw dataset.
+This project is creating machine learning models capable of classifying candidate exoplanets from a raw dataset.

 If you are interested, you can find out more information about the data here:<br>
 * [Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)<br><br>